yathit/suitecrm-mobile-app-doc/_posts/2000-03-04-record-view.md

 ---
-title: View Record
+title: Record View
 section: User Guide
-index: 3
+index: 4
 ---

 To view record detail, tap on a record list item on a [Module page, module] or other places like related record list.
 In the **Record Detail** page, you all see all the fields as you configured in your CRM.